 Neuroscience: Behavioral and Cognitive

 Physics: Pre-Engineering (3-2 Program)

 Sociology / Anthropology

 Sports and Exercise Management

 Women’s and Gender Studies

-OWU has won the NCAC All-Sports Trophy nine times.
-The University has more Academic All-America® scholar-athletes and more conference titles than any other school in the conference.
-For four consecutive years, an Wesleyan man has won the Don Hunsinger Award, the NCAC’s highest recognition for athletics, academics, leadership, and service.
+OWU has won the NCAC All-Sports Trophy nine times and boasts 155 conference titles – more than any other school in the conference.
+For four consecutive years, an Ohio Wesleyan man won the Don Hunsinger Award, the NCAC’s highest recognition for athletics, academics, leadership, and service.

 Field Hockey (Women)

 - Ohio Wesleyan alumni see direct links between their undergraduate educations and OWU Connection experiences and their success in launching their careers or earning acceptance into graduate and professional programs.
 Read this for more details.